Why marketing doesn’t work – Part One

 Gasp!
-Did a marketing agency really say that marketing doesn’t work?
+Did a marketing consultancy really say that marketing doesn’t work?

 Yes, we did…